SCREECH115/notes-app/README.md

 # notes-app
-Notes app using Local Storage
+Notes app using Local Storage to save notes in browser storage